atimin/ruby-player/README.md

 -------------------------------------
 Ruby Player provide high level client library to access to Player server in pure Ruby.

-This project is active developing now! *Please don't use it in serious projects.*

 Why?
 -------------------------------------
 The Player project distributes bindings of client libraries for Ruby and Python but I think that this project has several reasons to be: